 Boxers have a strong work ethic, so they take their jobs of watching over children and pulling wagons extremely seriously.
 These affectionate dogs are always alert, and they always seem to be paying attention to what their human family members are up to.
 Their agility will keep up with any child on the playground, and their grounded personality allows them to easily adapt to a calm, relaxed setting at home.

-- You might also like: 8 Best Dog Foods for Boxers in 2021: Reviews & Top Picks
+- You might also like: 8 Best Dog Foods for Boxers: Reviews & Top Picks

 8. The Samoyed